 This line up haircut displays a slick traditional side part with a modern mid-drop fade.
 It’s blended down into the beard and a medium to long-length up top.

 Barber Nate Alexander from Los Angeles states, “I love the contrast from a full dark top into a bald finish, highlighted by the arch around the temporal.”

 Ideally, straight to wavy hair and a strong face structure will make these types of mens hairstyles stand out.

 For styling, Alexander recommends using a shiny pomade or strong hold gel.
 “This low-maintenance haircut can get you through a long day,” Alexander adds.

-The style is a line up with a pompadour, which adds volume to the hair.
+The style is a line-up with a pompadour, which adds volume to men’s hair.
 Massachusetts-based Barber Omar Diaz created this based on the type of the face and size of the head.

 For a guy that has a lot of hair volume and with a thin face and short forehead, Diaz decided to make a high degrade with a very clean shade.
 “First, I cut the hair at 90 degrees with angles of 45 degrees.
 Then, I made texture cuts near the nape and half of the hair already cut to remove weight.
 Finally, I did the fade with a line on the forehead,” Diaz mentions.